xTheBHox/15418-f18-nonogram/report/report.md

 Depending on how simple solvers are implemented it is possible that SIMD execution could speed up the simple solvers.
 In particular, a solution that is largely branchless would be able to take advantage of SIMD.
 This technique would also likely lend itself well to GPU/CUDA execution because of both the SIMD possibilities and the fact that each computation requires very little data, reducing communication overhead.

 # Approach
+Two different solvers were written: a sequential solver and a parallel solver.
+The sequential solver used many of the same techniques as the parallel solver, but ran on a single CPU core.
+It is not described in detail.

-The solver was broken down into the components described in the background section.
-The goal was to pick a set of technologies that fit the problem and our proposed solution best, and then to tune the specific algorithms and data structures.
+The parallel solver was broken down into the components described in the background section.
+The goal was to pick a set of technologies that fit the problem and the proposed solution best, and then to tune the specific algorithms and data structures.

 ## Technologies
 A number of technologies were considered, however eventually GPUs/CUDA were selected as the platform for the solver.
 There were a few primary reasons for this decision.